EUGENE ONEGIN (Peter Tchaikovsky)

 October 26, 2013 - 10:00 am

 William Kentridge stormed the Met with his inventive production of Shostakovich's opera, which dazzled opera and art lovers alike in its inaugural run in 2010.
 Now Paulo Szot reprises his acclaimed performance of a bureaucrat, whose satirical misadventures in search of his missing nose are based on Gogol's comic story.
-Smelkov conducts.
+Pavel Smelkov conducts.
+Andrey Popov and Alexander Lewis complete the cast.

 The Nose is a co-production of the Metropolitan Opera; the Festival d'Aix en Provence; and the Opéra National de Lyon.